 Spinning from the fold is a great way to add loft to prepared top, control slippery fibers, and create fluffy, bouncy yarns.
 Try it and see!

-Did you know Bluprint offers spinning yarn classes, including the FREE mini-class Know Your Wool?
+Did you know Craftsy offers spinning yarn classes, including the FREE mini-class Know Your Wool?
 Sign up today to develop a nuanced understanding of different fibers and the best use for each type of wool.